kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 For backwards compatibility volumes can also be accessed via using the same relative paths configured by containerd v1.6.

-To access service account tokens (for example) use the following paths within the container:
+As an example, to access service account tokens within the container you would use one of the following paths:

 - `c:\var\run\secrets\kubernetes.io\serviceaccount`
 - `/var/run/secrets/kubernetes.io/serviceaccount/`